 Cashews are linked to a wide variety of health benefits, including:

-- Better heart health.
-People who eat diets high in nuts, including cashews, are less at risk of heart disease than those who don’t7.
+People who eat diets high in nuts, including cashews, are less at risk of heart disease than those who don’t.9

-Cashew nuts seem to lower the amount of ‘bad’ cholesterol in the body and increase the amount of ‘good’ cholesterol8.
+Cashew nuts seem to lower the amount of ‘bad’ cholesterol in the body and increase the amount of ‘good’ cholesterol.12

-- Lower blood sugar.
-People with diabetes who ate cashew nuts every day had lower blood sugar than their counterparts who didn’t9.
+A 2018 study showed that people with diabetes who ate cashew nuts every day had lower blood sugar than their counterparts who didn’t.13

 Cashew nuts may be small, but their nutritional value is mighty.